tonyx/Sharpino/Sharpino.Lib.Core/README.md

         // (AppVersions.evSApp,                    AppVersions.evSApp,                 fun () -> () |> Result.Ok)
 ```

-# Sample application 2 is a problem of booking seats in two rows of five seats:
+# Sample application 2 is a problem of booking seats in two rows of five seats.
 1. Booking seats among multiple rows (where those rows are aggregates) in an event-sourcing way.
 2. Booking seats in a single row by two concurrent commands that singularly do not violate any invariant rule and yet the final state is potentially invalid.